 Cave habitats don’t have a lot growing in them, mostly moss or lichens, and animals that live inside them thrive from the water that seeps down into the earth.

-Animals that live and grow within subterranean habitats have a unique skill.
+Animals that live and grow within subterranean habitats have unique skills.
 These animals can travel both backward and forwards easily, without any of the struggles we as humans may have to attempt to traverse tunnels.

 This adaptation is part of what helps them survive in their unique subterranean habitats.

 7. Wetlands Habitat

 Wetland habitats are prevalent in places like Florida, which are also home to scrub and forest habitats.
 Isn’t it exciting how many places can have such diverse ecosystems?

 Wetlands are the habitat of animals such as: